 - A 2-page essay that describes your intellectual development, future plans, and career goals.
 This statement should elaborate on the source and development of your interest in the ideas listed above, including how you expect to contribute to a better understanding and application of these ideas.

 - A recent paper you have already written relevant to the themes promoted by the Acton Institute.
 If it is not in English, please provide an English abstract or summary.

 - Official transcripts from your current university and each university where you have received a degree.
 Notarized copies are also acceptable.

-Mail the completed application materials to:
+Send the completed application materials to:

 98 E. Fulton Street